SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

     }
     ```

-1. After modifying the JSON by inserting the correct URL to trigger your flow, select it all and copy it again to your clipboard
+1. Select the JSON again and copy it again to your clipboard
-1. Open PowerShell and enter the following to copy the script into a variable and create the site script
+1. Open PowerShell and enter the following to copy the script into a variable and create the site script:

     ```powershell
     $script = Get-Clipboard -Raw